PhilT/vim-fsharp/README.md

 * Language features can be more easily provided by an LSP (e.g.
   [coc-fsharp](https://github.com/coc-extensions/coc-fsharp))
 * Enhancements to indent rules can provide a better experience
-* Indents are fully tested allowing more rules to be added without breaking existing functionality
 * Other plugins don't improve the basic syntax and indent behaviour and seem to have issues on Windows platforms